-Katie Denis is vice president of research and industry narrative at the Consumer Brands Association.
-In her role, she leads research efforts, supports advocacy priorities and works every day to tell the story of a two-trillion dollar industry that employs 20 million Americans.
+Katie Denis is vice president of communications at the Consumer Brands Association.
+In her role, she leads the organization’s communications and research efforts, supports advocacy priorities and works every day to tell the story of a two-trillion dollar industry that employs 20 million Americans.

 Prior to joining the association, Katie led the U.S. Travel Association’s Project: Time Off, a behavior change campaign aimed at getting Americans to use their vacation time.
 She authored Project: Time Off’s research studies and set the strategic priorities for the initiative.
 Her work helped Project: Time Off drive increased vacation usage that generated $81 billion in economic contribution in three years.